Email: hugh.kim 'at' moore.sc.edu

 * Media mention: Citywire

-3. "Cure-All?
-Simplified Fee Disclosure and Investor Reaction” (with Wenhao Yang)
+3. Simplified Fee Disclosure and Attention to Mutual Fund Fees” (with Wenhao Yang)

 * Media mention: Citywire